 The Droga Indigenous Architecture Scholarship Program

-The Droga Indigenous Architecture Scholarship Program has been established with the aim to develop meaningful representation in Australian Architecture of Indigenous professionals and supporting a thriving Indigenous contribution to architectural culture and production in Australia, representing approaches to issues of design, construction, sustainability and landscape.
+The Droga Indigenous Architecture Scholarship Program has been established to develop meaningful representation in Australian architecture of Indigenous professionals.
+The Scholarship aims to support a thriving Indigenous contribution to architectural culture and production, representing approaches to issues of design, construction, sustainability and landscape.

 Who is eligible?

 To be eligible for the Scholarship, an applicant must meet all of the following criteria: